that-saiyan/that-saiyan.github.io/README.md

 - all images on this site are not owned by me. see credits for who made them.
 - some GIF's were downloaded from the Internet Archive, shout out to them!
 They are a nonprofit organization who have been archiving the internet since.. who knows how long?!

-  # THIS SITE HAS BEEN MOVED, WHILE THIS ONE WILL KEEP UPDATING SOME PAGES WONT WORK.
-GO TO http://saiyan.great-site.net/index.html FOR THE UPDATED SITE.
+  # THIS SITE HAS BEEN MOVED, GO TO http://saiyan.great-site.net/index.html FOR THE UPDATED SITE.